When structural damage threatened an 18th century farmhouse’s renovation, faux played a key role in saving the day.

 “I didn’t know what to do,” Brett writes.
 “They were part of the reason we fell in love with the house in the first place; and an essential part of the historic “look” we were going for.

 Options for replacing those beams were limited.
 Real timber would have been not just expensive, but difficult to install given the already difficult structural issues with the home.
-Going without would have looked horrible – and seriously hurt the value of the home.
+Going without would have looked horrible – and seriously hurt the property value.
 “We would have struggled to break even on the home,” Brett admits.

 “In the end, my wife discovered your products – and it looked like we had a solution.”

-Lightweight and easy to install, our false beams offered a way to give the illusion of exposed timber beams without the cost or difficulty of installing the real thing: “And they look amazing – practically indistinguishable from the real thing.”
+Lightweight and easy to install, faux beams offered a way to give the illusion of real exposed beams without the cost or difficulty of installing the real thing: “And they look amazing – practically indistinguishable from the real thing.”